harrymt/web_playground/report/report.md

 - Compression is used https://www.npmjs.com/package/compression
 - Minification is used
+- All images are crushed to reduce filesize

 ### General Testing
 - Performance, tests CL production code hosted on heroku